 At Zacchaeus 2000 Trust (Z2K) he successfully argued numerous social security appeals.
 Mukhtiar was also a member of a Sikh charity, which supported women’s rights and tackling so call “honour” crime.
 As chairman of the charity, he advised employees and employers on workplace issues.
 The charity provided evidence in a case where a Sikh student successfully argued her right to wear a bangle (“kara”) in school (Watkins-Singh v Aberdare School).

 He now acts through the following schemes:

 - Employment Lawyer’s Association 100 Days Project.
 This scheme provides support to charities to find free advice from its lawyer members.
-Mukhtiar recently represented a Claimant who successfully obtained a six-figure settlement in a victimisation and discrimination case.
+Mukhtiar represented a Claimant who successfully obtained a six-figure settlement in a victimisation and discrimination case.

 - Court of Appeal Scheme for Litigants in Person (COAS).
 Mukhtiar appeared in the Court of Appeal for a claimant in a multi-million pound claim against a website design company.
 Further information about the scheme can be found by contacting the Royal Courts of Justice Advice Bureau or the Bar Pro Bono Unit.

 - Employment Law Telephone Advice Line (“ELTAL”).
 Operated by BPP University Law School’s pro bono unit, it allows members of public to seek initial employment law advice from an employment lawyer.

 - He provides support and advice to this local Citizens Advice Bureau.